Dancing with the Stars (American TV series) season 7: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges scores in charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1

 On the first night, each couple performed either the cha-cha-cha or foxtrot.
-On the second night, each couple performed either the quickstep or mambo.
+On the second night, each couple performed either the mambo or quickstep.
 Two couples were eliminated by the end of the second night.
 Couples are listed in the order they performed.